unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

   * If the perp market is aligned with the underlying, no funding rate is paid and that's the end of the story.
   * If most of the perp market is long, Alice will need to pay a funding rate which will diminish her profits.

 Expiry causes liquidity fragmentation over various expiration dates.
-Typically, liquidity improves as expiry nears due to lessened risk.
+Typically, liquidity improves as expiry nears due to lessened risk and also the need to "roll over" to the next expiration date.
 Perpetuals benefit from greater liquidity in this regard.

 #### Perpetual futures